 Early detection: Hygienists are trained to spot early signs of dental issues.
 They can identify problems like gum inflammation, early-stage gum disease, or oral cancer.
 Detecting these issues early allows for prompt treatment, preventing them from escalating into more serious conditions.

 Personalised advice: Hygienists offer valuable advice on oral hygiene practices tailored to your specific needs.
-They can recommend the right toothbrush, toothpaste, and floss for your individual situation, as well as provide guidance on effective brushing and flossing techniques.
+They can recommend the right toothbrush, toothpaste, and floss for your situation, as well as guide effective brushing and flossing techniques.

 Assessment: Your hygienist will begin by assessing your oral health, reviewing your medical history, and discussing any concerns or symptoms you may have.